Wyatt Kalynuk: Amateur

 Kalynuk was given an opportunity to begin playing for the Western Hockey League when he turned 16, but he was physically smaller than most of the other players, so he decided to spend one season playing junior ice hockey in Manitoba.
 He spent the 2013–14 hockey season with the Virden Oil Capitals of the Manitoba Junior Hockey League (MJHL).
 He was the youngest member on the team that year, playing on a defensive pair with Brad Reichardt.
 Kalynuk scored seven points in his first 25 games as a member of the Oil Capitals, and scored his first junior hockey goal on November 23, 2013, in a 7–0 victory over the OCN Blizzard.
 At the conclusion of the season, Kalynuk was named to the MJHL's All-Rookie Team.

 Professional

 Kalynuk made his NHL debut on March 7, 2021, in a 6–3 loss against the Tampa Bay Lightning.
 His first NHL goal also happened to be the game-winning goal, coming late in the second period of a 4–3 victory against the Columbus Blue Jackets on April 10.

 As an impending restricted free agent following the 2021–22 season, Kalynuk was not tendered a qualifying offer by the rebuilding Blackhawks, and was released to free agency on 12 July 2022.
 The following day Kalynuk was signed to a one-year, two-way contract to join the Vancouver Canucks.
 He was traded to the New York Rangers in exchange for future considerations on March 3, 2023.

+On July 1, 2023, Kalynuk as a free agent from the Rangers was signed to a one-year, two-way contract with the St. Louis Blues.

+After four professional seasons in North America, Kalynuk opted to pursue a career abroad in agreeing to an initial one-year contract with Finnish club, Lahti Pelicans of the Liiga, on August 8, 2024.
+In the 2024–25 season, Kalynuk led the offense from the blueline for the Pelicans, posting 10 goals and 33 points in 59 appearances.

+At the conclusion of his contract, Kalynuk left as a free agent to sign a one-year contract with Russian club, Ak Bars Kazan of the KHL, for the 2025–26 season on July 2, 2025.